 IMPEDIMENTS TO RETRANSMIT LOCAL BROADCAST SIGNALS.
 EchoStar intends to offer programming telecast by local affiliates of national television networks to major population centers within the continental U.S. via DBS satellite.
-In order to retransmit this programming to any DISH Network subscriber in a particular local market, EchoStar must obtain the retransmission consent of the local affiliate.
-There can be no assurance that the Company will obtain retransmission consents of any local affiliate.
+In order to retransmit this programming to any DISH Network subscriber in a particular local market, EchoStar generally must obtain the retransmission consent of the local affiliate, except for direct to home retransmissions to "unserved households", as that term is defined in the Satellite Home Viewer Act (see below).
+There can be no assurance that the Company will obtain retransmission consents from any local affiliate and one of the networks (Fox) has stated it is not willing to consider EchoStar's request for retransmission consent at this time.
 The inability to transmit such programming into the local markets from which the programming is generated could have an adverse effect on the Company.

 The Satellite Home Viewer Act ("SHVA") establishes a "statutory" (or compulsory) copyright license that generally allows a DBS operator, for a statutorily-established fee, to retransmit local affiliate programming to subscribers for private home viewing so long as that retransmission is limited to those persons in "unserved households."
 An "unserved household", with respect to a particular television network, is defined as one that cannot receive an over-the-air network signal of "grade B" intensity (a predictive standard of signal intensity employed by the FCC) of a primary network station affiliated with that network through the use of a conventional outdoor rooftop antenna and has not, within the 90 days prior to subscribing to the DBS service, subscribed to a cable service that provides the signal of an affiliate of that network.
-While management believes the SHVA could be read to allow the Company to retransmit this programming to certain local markets via DBS satellite, management also believes that the compulsory copyright license under the SHVA may not be sufficient to permit the Company to implement its strategy to retransmit such programming in the most efficient and comprehensive manner.
+While management believes the SHVA could be read to allow the Company to retransmit this programming to certain local markets via DBS satellite, management also believes that the compulsory copyright license under the SHVA may not be sufficient to permit the Company to implement its strategy to retransmit such programming in the wost efficient and comprehensive manner.
 On August 28, 1997, a Copyright Arbitration Royalty Panel ("CARP"), appointed to recommend royalties for satellite retransmission of network-affiliated television and superstation signals pursuant to the compulsory license of Section 119 of the Copyright Act, delivered its Report to the Librarian of Congress.
-In the CARP's recommendation, which must be either adopted or changed by the Copyright Office within 60 days from August 28, 1997, the CARP held it has no jurisdiction to set royalties for local satellite retransmissions of the signals of network-affiliated television stations, on the ground that the compulsory license of the Copyright Act does not extend to such retransmissions.
-While EchoStar has petitioned the Librarian to modify the CARP report, the petition has been opposed, and there can be no assurance that the petition will be granted.
-Moreover, EchoStar is continuing its efforts to secure passage of legislation that will clarify and extend the scope of the compulsory license with respect to local network signals.
-There can be no assurance that EchoStar will be successful in these efforts.
-If the CARP's position is upheld by the Librarian and legislation to clarify and extend the scope of the compulsory license is not passed, EchoStar would be prevented from relying on the compulsory copyright license to retransmit local network-affiliated stations' signals and may have to engage in the relatively cumbersome process of negotiating and obtaining copyright licenses from all individual copyright holders instead.
+In the CARP's recommendation, the CARP held it has no jurisdiction to set royalties for local satellite retransmissions of the signals of network-affiliated television stations, on the ground that the compulsory license of the Copyright Act does not extend to such retransmissions.
+EchoStar petitioned the Librarian to modify the CARP report.
+The CARP also recommended setting at zero the royalty rate for local retransmissions of superstation signals.